mszekalski/Hang/README.md

 ## Thoughts and Future Development

-In the future there are several features that I'd like to continue to incorporate into Hang
+In the future there are several features that I would like to continue to incorporate into Hang.

 #### Design

-I'd like to continue to work on the ui of Hang.
+I would like to continue to work on the ui of Hang.
 Adding proper animations, adding deveral hover effects, as well as working towards a responsve design are all features I'd like to continue to work on.

 #### Features

-I'd also like to continue to flesh out several other missing features such as allowing users to add profile pictures, as well as createing another piece of data (workspaces) that would contain seperate channels and direct threads.
+I would also like to continue to flesh out several other missing features such as allowing users to add profile pictures, as well as createing another piece of data (workspaces) that would contain seperate channels and direct threads.